 Children who have a broad and rich knowledge base by the time they leave primary school are significantly more likely to be academically successful at secondary school (Hirsch, 2018).
 Many children begin primary school with a deficit in knowledge and vocabulary (Hart and Risely, 1995) and unless this deficit is addressed at primary, it is highly unlikely these children will catch up at secondary (Fisher et all 2011).
-It is our duty as primary educators to empower our children with the knowledge and vocabulary to be powerful, informed citizens and academically successful.
+It is our duty as primary educators to empower our children with the knowledge and vocabulary to be successful at secondary school.